Role of the Conservator-Restorer

 • the state of conservation of the object

-• identify its alterations, their nature and their extent
+• identifying its alterations, their nature and extent

-• Determine the type and extent of intervention necessary to preserve it.
+• determining the type and extent of intervention necessary for its preservation.

-• drafting of studies and documentation related to the cultural property.
+• Preparation of studies and documentation relating to the cultural property.

 Preventive conservation

-Preventive conservation consists in acting indirectly on the cultural property, in order to delay its deterioration or to prevent the risks of alteration.
-It is a matter of creating the optimal conditions of preservation compatible with its social use.
+Preventive conservation involves acting indirectly on the cultural property to delay its deterioration or prevent the risk of alteration.
+This involves creating optimal preservation conditions compatible with its social use.
 Preventive conservation is also exercised during the handling, use, transport, packaging, storage and exhibition of cultural property.

 Curative conservation

-Curative conservation consists mainly of direct intervention on the cultural property in order to delay its deterioration.
+Curative conservation mainly consists of intervening directly on the cultural property in order to delay its alteration.

-Restoration consists in intervening directly on altered cultural goods.
-The aim is to make them easier to read while respecting their aesthetic, historical and physical integrity as much as possible.
+Restoration consists of intervening directly on damaged cultural property.
+The aim is to facilitate its understanding while respecting as much as possible its aesthetic, historical and physical integrity.

 Studies and reports

-The documentation consists of an accurate picture and written record of all actions taken and the reasoning behind them.
+The documentation consists of an accurate record of images and written accounts of all actions undertaken and the reasoning behind them.
 A copy of the report must be given to the owner.
-Any additional requirements for storage, maintenance, display or access to the cultural property must be specified in this document.
+Any additional requirements for the storage, maintenance, display or access to cultural property must be specified in this document.